Xjectro/payload-cms-boilerplate/README.md

 > **Modern, powerful and super fun CMS experience!** 🎉

-Hello world! 👋 This is a super powerful boilerplate built with **Payload CMS 3.0** and **Next│   ├── 🎨 styles/                 # Global stylesjs 15**!
+Hello world! 👋 This is a super powerful boilerplate built with Payload CMS 3.0 and Next.js 15!
 Everything is ready to get started right away! ✨

 ## 🌟 Features